CharllotteKu/DroidFlow/README.md

-# DroidFlow: Learning Behavioral Densities from Android API Sequences
+# DroidFlow: Learning Behavioral Densities from Android API Sequences for
+Out-of-Distribution Detection

 This is the official PyTorch implementation of the paper:
-**"DroidFlow: Learning Behavioral Densities from Android API Sequences"** (Submitted to *Journal of Systems Architecture*)
+**"DroidFlow: Learning Behavioral Densities from Android API Sequences for Out-of-Distribution Detection"** (Submitted to *Journal of Systems Architecture*)

 **Authors:** Wanyi Gu, Guojun Wang, et al.